south carolina alcohol addiction treatment

-Alcoholism is an extremely common form of addiction.
+South Carolina alcohol addiction treatment is needed now, more than ever.
 In fact, the number of people seeking treatment for alcohol addiction has tripled over the past decade.
-Since alcohol is legal in the US and widely available in retail stores, restaurants, and bars, society generally views it with more acceptance than other substances.
+Since alcohol is legal in the United States and widely available in retail stores, restaurants, and bars, society generally views it with more acceptance than other substances.
 Because of this, family and friends often overlook the warning signs of addiction in those they love, and easy access makes it easier for people to hide addiction and alcohol dependency.

 Many people attempt to stop drinking on their own without success.
-Quitting on your own can be very difficult, if not, impossible.
-Also, for those who are physically dependent—it can be dangerous.
+Quitting on your own can be very difficult and for those who are physically dependent—it can be dangerous.
 An alcohol treatment center can help you safely detox from alcohol and break the cycle of addiction.

-Alcohol addiction can take many forms.
-One person’s addiction may be very visible—he or she might lose their job, marriage, and home.
-Another person might be “high functioning” and able to maintain a job, family, and home with no visible problems.
-But heavy or frequent drinking will catch up with a person, and eventually wear on their liver and general health.
+Alcoholism can take many forms.
+One person’s drinking problem may be very visible—he or she might lose their job, marriage, and home.
+Another person might be “high functioning” and able to maintain their adult responsibilities with no visible problems.
+However, heavy or "binge" drinking will catch up with a person, and eventually harm their liver and general health.

 In general, if your pattern of drinking makes it difficult or impossible to function normally, you likely have a problem.
-It can range from mild to severe, but even a mild problem with alcohol can quickly escalate.
-Therefore, treatment becomes essential to stop and change your life.
-Alcohol addiction involves uncontrollable cravings and compulsive to drink, despite the harm it causes to yourself or others.
+It can range from mild to severe, but even weekend-only drinking can escalate quickly.
+Alcohol use disorder involves uncontrollable cravings and compulsions to drink, despite the harm it causes to oneself or others.
+If you are experiencing any of these signs, then it may be time to admit into a South Carolina alcohol treatment center.

 Signs of alcoholism can include: